kamaljitdevnagri/devnagri_docs.github.io/guide/Dota_web.md

 ## Translate button

-Click on the translate button URLs will be loaded to the Dota dashboard.
+Click on the translate button URLs will be loaded to the DOTA dashboard.

 <!-- ![tran](./images/translate.png) -->